 Now it is, don’t be afraid, it is I, take heart, I will be with you, AND come to me on the water, walking on the waters that you should drown in.

-So what will the end of the story be?
+So what will the end of the story be? how will you endure through the storm?

 And so how do we persevere in life like God wants us to?
 How do we hope against hope?
 The easy answer is to not leave any room for fear.
-By completely trusting what God says opposed to what our circumstances do.
-By obeying when He says “Come.”
+By completely trusting what God says as opposed to what our circumstances do.
+And obeying when He says “Come.”
 By keeping our eyes on Him, and not the wind and the waves.

 So may we all endure, bravely and calmly.
 Not because we can, but because we can endure all things in Him who gives us strength, and because the end of the story will always be, He is faithful.